NOAA Coral Reef Watch

 for the project, "Next generation satellite tools for understanding change in coral reef ecosystems due to multiple

 global and local stressors".
-The project, which again partners NOAA Coral Reef Watch and UQ with the
+The project, which again partnered NOAA CRW and UQ with the

 Australian Institute of Marine Science and the

-Great Barrier Reef Marine Park Authority, will enhance
+Great Barrier Reef Marine Park Authority, was designed to enhance

-our understanding of the combined stress of temperature and light on corals to cause bleaching, and the impact of other stressors, such as
+our understanding of the combined stresses of temperature and light on corals to cause bleaching, and the impact of other stressors, such as

 nutrients and ocean acidification.
-It includes the development of a global version of NOAA Coral Reef Watch's experimental
+It included the development of an enhanced version (covering the Caribbean and Eastern Pacific) of NOAA CRW's experimental

 Light Stress Damage satellite product.

-This product combines light products from geostationary satellites with a sea surface temperature (SST) product
+This product combines light data from geostationary satellites with a sea surface temperature (SST) product

 derived from a blending of Polar and Geostationary satellite data to track coral photo-efficiency.